Date Creek Mountains

-The Date Creek Mountains are a short, arid range in southwest Yavapai County, Arizona.
+The Date Creek Mountains is a short, arid range in southwest Yavapai County, Arizona.
 Congress is on its southeast foothills, and Wickenburg lies 15 mi southeast.

 Description and area

 The short range is only about 13 mi long.
 The Date Creek Mountains are located in the western region of the Arizona transition zone on its southwest.
 It borders the lower elevation Sonoran Desert to the southwest, where U.S. Route 93 in Arizona travels northwest x southeast, from Phoenix, Arizona to Kingman, Arizona, a stretch called the Joshua Tree Highway; the Yucca brevifolia Joshua trees find their southeast range here, as does an extension southeast of the Mojave Desert.

 The Date Creek Range is also on the northeast border of landforms creating the separation between the southeast Mojave and northwest Sonoran Deserts.
 The region is named the Maria fold and thrust belt but here, southwest of the Date Creek's is the northwest of the region where three-ranges, and two-intermontane-valleys line parallel in an arc-shape.
 At these parallel landforms' northeast is the basin draining north to Alamo Lake.
 The Date Creek's lie to the ENE, the Aguila Valley lies to the southeast.
 The Poachie Range massif and the Arrastra Mountain Wilderness anchor this basin to the north, and northwest of the Date Creek Mountains.

 The highpoint of the range is on its southeast, Tenderfoot Hill, 3477 ft.